IBM-Cloud/places-insights-lab/README.md

 and modifying the code to retrieve data from the two services.

 Let's get started.
 The first thing to do is to build out the shell of our application in Bluemix.

+*Command-line aficionados, if you want to, we got you covered with [this other set of instructions](INSTRUCTIONS-CLI.md).*

 ## Creating a IBM Bluemix account